Visit our Preschool Landing Page:

 Programs maintain a 1:8 ratio as required by the State of Michigan and are run by highly qualified and certified teachers.

-Classes meet Monday through Thursday at all locations.
+Most classes meet Monday through Thursday.
 Times vary from one district to another.

 We are a research-based, developmentally appropriate program that provides a solid foundation for a child's success in their Prek-12 educational journey.
 We provide a safe and engaging environment for children and families focusing on social-emotional, cognitive, and academic growth.